datacite/schema/index.md

 layout: default
 ---

-## Feedback {-}

-If you have any comments on

-* any challenges you face with the current schema - i.e. what's not working for you?
-* any ideas you have for additions that would make the schema work better for you, or
-* questions you have about the schema,

-please contact us via our [Google discussion group](https://groups.google.com/forum/?hl=en&#38;fromgroups#!forum/datacite-metadata).
-We will review the suggestions and comments on a monthly basis, and reply using this same discussion forum.

 ## Available Versions {-}

 For our [Metadata store](https://mds.datacite.org) all these versions are valid, although only one version is considered *preferred* at any given moment of time.
 Starting with version 3.0 only major releases will have a new namespace.